 There is Only One True Saint at a Time

 All the great sages who are worshipping these three Gunas are on the wrong path of worship and it has been proven in history itself.
-In Mahabharata epic, when king Parikshita was about to die on the seventh day from the bite of Takshaka snake as per a curse given by a sage, it was believed that a Shrimad Bhagwat Sudha Sagar must be narrated to Parikshita so that his mind can be liberated from all the materialistic things and he can easily go to Heaven after death.
+In Mahabharata epic, when king Parikshita was about to die on the seventh day from the bite of Takshaka snake as per a curse given by a sage, it was believed that Shrimad Bhagwat Sudha Sagar must be narrated to Parikshita so that his mind can be liberated from all the materialistic things and he can easily go to Heaven after death.

-No sage including known Ved Vyas (who wrote Shrimad Bhagwat Sudha Sagar) came forward for narrating the story because all of them knew that they are not the authorised narrator by whom benefits can be passed on to King Parikshita and were afraid since the result was to be declared on the seventh day after narration.
+No sage including famous Ved Vyas (who wrote Shrimad Bhagwat Sudha Sagar) came forward for narrating the story because all of them knew that they are not the authorised narrator by whom benefits can be passed on to King Parikshita and were afraid since the result was to be declared on the seventh day after narration.

 So for completing the task Sukhdev Rishi was called from Swarg Lok (Heaven) by sacrificing some good deeds of King only and hence the narration was completed thereafter.
 Hence it proves, that these all sages are not the true narrators and they are not doing worship according to our holy scriptures.